 A speech-language pathologist, or SLP, can test your child's speech.
 The SLP will listen to your child to hear how he says sounds.
 The SLP also will look at how your child moves his lips, jaw, and tongue.
 The SLP may also test your child’s language skills.
 Many children with speech sound disorders also have language disorders.
-Your child may have trouble understanding words and telling stories.
+For example, your child may have trouble following directions or telling stories.

-The SLP can help decide if you have a speech problem or speak with an accent.
+The SLP can also help decide if you have a speech problem or speak with an accent.
 An accent is the unique way that groups of people sound.
 Accents are NOT a speech or language disorder.
-An SLP can work on

 Treatment for Speech Sound Disorders

 SLPs can help you or your child say sounds correctly and clearly.
-Treatment may include:
+Treatment may include the following: